News & Vision

 The impact of our R.E curriculum is by the end of Year 6:

 • children will be able to hold a balanced and well-informed conversation about religion and worldviews.
-(Religious literacy)
+(Religious Literacy)

 • children will make good or better academic progress from their starting points as a result of a rich and engaging RE curriculum.